MingchenXia/home/readme.md

 - [Singularities in global pluripotential theory](Lectures/SGPT.pdf).

 > Lecture notes for my course at Zhejiang university in the spring of 2024.
-This is a preliminary version containing possibly many typos.
-I will try to make updates at least once a month.
-Feel free to contact me if you have any comments.

 ### Non-Archimedean geometry